David Lucas (footballer)

 Between 1994 and 2015, Lucas made over 300 appearances in the Football League, including 123 for Preston North End.

 Lucas began his career at his hometown club Preston North End in the Football League Third Division.
 He spent time on loan at Darlington, Scunthorpe United, and Sheffield Wednesday, before signing for Sheffield Wednesday in 2004.
 He then joined rivals Barnsley in 2007, but only made three appearances for them before signing with Leeds United in the same year.
 After spending much of the 2007–08 season as an unused substitute, he began to establish himself as the first choice goalkeeper at Elland Road, impressing manager Gary McAllister with a series of good displays continuing into the following season.
 He made a number of appearances before being dropped in December, subsequently only appearing on the bench.
 He signed for Swindon Town in June 2009.
 Lucas had a successful season in which he played a major part in Swindon reaching the Football League One play-offs.
 Lucas' contract with Swindon was terminated one year early by mutual consent, and he signed a one-year deal with Rochdale on 3 August 2011, taking up a player/coach role.
 Lucas was released by Rochdale at the end of the season, before he signed a one-year contract with Championship club Birmingham City on 10 July 2012.
 He made one appearance before leaving when the January 2013 transfer window opened, to join League Two club Fleetwood Town, reuniting with former Preston North End teammates Graham Alexander, who was manager of Fleetwood, at the time and first team coach Chris Lucketti.

 Lucas has played internationally for England, five times at under-18 and four times at under-20 level.

+Lucas is working as the first team goalkeeping coach at Everton.

 Club career

 Preston North End

 As a young goalkeeper, Lucas started his career at Preston North End.
 He went on to spend nearly ten years as a professional at the Lancashire club, punctuated by loan appearances for Darlington, Scunthorpe and Sheffield Wednesday.
 Lucas was capped by England under-18 and under-20 teams while a Preston player.

+Whilst at Preston, he won two divisional championship medals in 1996 and 2000 as North End won the third and second division titles and, in May 2001, he was part of Preston's unsuccessful first division playoff final team that lost 3-0 to Bolton.

+Regularly sharing glove duty with Preston's other goalkeeper Teuvo Moilanen, Lucas remained at his boyhood club until 2004 when, like his Finnish counterpart, he was moved on by new manager Craig Brown.